borsaorg/borsa/borsa-yfinance/README.md

 ## Overview

 `borsa-yfinance` implements `borsa-core::BorsaConnector` using `yfinance-rs` under the hood.
-It covers a wide set of capabilities: quotes, history, search, profile, fundamentals, options, analysis, holders, sustainability, and news, and can be used as a reference when building a connector.
+It covers a wide set of capabilities: quotes, history, search, profile, fundamentals, options, analysis, holders, and news, and can be used as a reference when building a connector.

 Use it directly, or follow its patterns to build your own connector.